ropensci/taxlist/README.md

 database models.

-![](README-figures/taxlist_model.png)<br/> **Figure:** Relational model for taxlist objects (See [Alvarez & Luebert 2018](https://doi.org/10.3897/BDJ.6.e23635)).
+![](README-figures/taxlist_model.png)<br/> **Figure:** Relational model for taxlist objects (see [Alvarez & Luebert 2018](https://doi.org/10.3897/BDJ.6.e23635)).

 The functions in this package has being used to structure and clean data